-I've been making music as long as I can remember.
+I've been making music for as long as I can remember.
 I started making beats as a teenager when I had dreams of being a rapper lol.
-In college I took it a bit more seriously and eventually was head engineer at our conservatory.
+In college, I took it a bit more seriously and eventually was head engineer at our conservatory.
 From there I knew I wanted to have a real career in the business so I moved to Atlanta and used my engineering skills to get myself in the important rooms.
-Eventually after playing my music for everyone I could some a&rs, artists, and managers took notice and in 2010 I got my first big single with Nicki Minaj's super bass.
-From there I moved to La and haven't stopped working since.
+Eventually, after playing my music for everyone I could some A&Rs, artists, and managers took notice and in 2010 I got my first big single with Nicki Minaj's "Super Bass."
+From there I moved to Los Angeles and haven't stopped working since.

 Who are some composers/artists you pull inspiration from?

 The first composer I really studied in terms of craft was Ennio Morricone.
 In college, we were tasked with deconstructing melodies from scenes in various classic movies.
 At the time I hated Westerns, so of course my instructor picked a scene from A Fistful of Dollars that would challenge my taste.
 Needless to say, I became obsessed.
 R.I.P. to the legend.

 My current favorites are Ben Salisbury and Geoff Barrow.
 Loved what they did in Annihilation and recently in Hanna as well as Devs.

 What's the strangest method you've used to get the perfect sound?

 In college, I needed some male voices for a choir sound I was looking for.
 At the time I didn't have the sounds or samples I needed so I enlisted eight of my friends from the men's basketball team and directed them.
 Surprisingly it wasn't terrible, but let's just say auto-tune was my best friend that session.